Knee Anatomy: Complete Guide to Parts, Names, Functions & Diagram

 The tibiofemoral joint connects the lower end of the thigh bone to the top of the shinbone.
 It is like a hinge between the rounded ends of the thigh bone and the flat tops of the shinbone.

-On the bottom of the thigh bone, there are two condyles, one on the inside and one on the outside.
+On the bottom of the thigh bone are two condyles, one on the inside and one on the outside.
 They are separated by a groove at the back.
 The inside one is bigger and more sticking out.

 The top of the shinbone has two slightly curved parts that fit the thigh bone’s condyles, and a vertical ridge separates them.

-Because the bone ends don’t fit perfectly, there are two cartilage wedges in between to even out the pressure.
+Because the bone ends don’t fit perfectly, two cartilage wedges are in between to even out the pressure.
 They are called meniscus and act like cushions.

 Tibiofibular Joint